Safety and Security

 - A Campus Safety officer will be dispatched to the caller’s location to render assistance and investigate the incident.
 The Keene Police or Keene Fire Department may also be dispatched if circumstances dictate.

-- If the responding officer determines the situation presents a significant or imminent danger to the Keene State College community, s/he will contact the Director of Campus Safety or designee to provide a timely warning to the campus community.
+- If the responding officer determines the situation presents a significant or imminent danger to the Keene State College community, they will contact the Director of Campus Safety or designee to provide a timely warning to the campus community.

 - The Keene Fire Department responds to all medical emergencies, fires, fire alarms, and hazardous materials incidents along with Campus Safety personnel.